 3. Venkateswara Temple – Tirumala, Andhra Pradesh

-The temple has a rich history and Dravidian style architecture with a magnificent environment and is a place that is must visit both in regards to the amusement and religious.
+The temple has a rich history and Dravidian style architecture with a magnificent environment.
+It is a place that is must visit both in regards to the amusement and religious pilgrimage.

 4. Ramanathaswamy Temple – Ramnad, Tamil Nadu